 Every tennis player deserves good things in life, including a fantastic racquet.
 But choosing a racquet that will give you the power and drive you need to be a champ is not so easy.

-With the abundance of racquets in the market nowadays, it is more tasking to find the perfect fit for your playing style.
+With the abundance of racquets nowadays, it is more tasking to find the perfect fit for your playing style.
 Despite the lofty promise that every racquet manufacturer makes, you still need to investigate how much of those promises are valid compared to the racquet’s in-court performance.

 Since most racquets boast of having enough functionalities to enhance our playing experience but rarely deliver, I’ve had to check out the Wilson Clash 100 racquet.
 Guess what I found.

 I discovered this racquet performs just as expected and really improves one’s playing experience.
 That discovery led to this review.
 Below are the impressive hard-to-forgo wonders of the Wilson Clash 100 racquet.
 Ready for the ride?
 Let’s go: